 About SYLVIA Cuenca

-Ms. Cuenca endorses Zildjian Cymbals, Vic Firth Sticks, Regal Tip brushes and LP percussion.
+Ms. Cuenca endorses Zildjian Cymbals, Vic Firth sticks and brushes, and LP percussion.

 Sylvia is an active drummer on the New York jazz scene contributing outstanding performances in a variety of situations.
 She has had the honor of sharing the bandstand with saxophone legend Joe Henderson for 4 years.
 They toured extensively in Europe, Asia and U.S. Sylvia also performed with trumpet legend Clark Terry for 17 years.
 Terry's quintet and big band performed jazz cruises, clubs, concerts and festivals in the U.S. Europe, the Caribbean, and South America.